bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 that we do not setup the large data partition.
 This has to be done once Debian has booted up on the unit.

-The boot partition

-    Under "SCSI1 (0,0,0) (sda)"
-    Select Partition #1 "Kernel_1"

-    Use as: Ext2 file system
-    Format: no, keep existing data
-    Mount point: /boot

-    Scroll down to and select "Done setting up the partition"

 The root file system partition

     Under "SCSI1 (0,0,0) (sda)"